zuozhenggh/learning-library/analytics-library/oas-new/augmented-analytics/augmented-analytics.md

     ![](./images/hr3-2.png "OML Connection")

-3. Now select the ATTRITION_MODEL_SVM from the list of available machine learning models and click Register at the bottom
+3. Now select the "*ATTRITION_MODEL_SVM*" from the list of available machine learning models and click Register at the bottom

     ![](./images/hr3-3.png "ATTRITION_MODEL_SVM")